-As a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the CFTC will write rules to regulate the swaps marketplace.
+As a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the CFTC has written rules to regulate the swaps marketplace.

-The links below provide information on the 38 areas that the CFTC must address in its rule-writing, and also list the proposed rules and final rules issued by the Commission thus far.
+See information below regarding areas the CFTC addressed in its rule-writing.
+Also see proposed rules and final rules issued by the Commission thus far.

 View all Proposed Rules, Orders and Advance Notices of Proposed Rules